Gluten could be making you fat

 New dwarf wheat is very fattening – such that two slices of whole wheat bread now raise your blood sugar more than two tablespoons of table sugar!

-In people with diabetes, both white and wholegrain bread raises blood sugar levels 70 to 120 mg/dl over starting levels.
+In people with diabetes, both white and wholegrain bread raises blood sugar significantly.
 Thus the promoted idea that wholewheat grains are healthier than refined wheat grains has been turned on its head.
 See our book Diabetes Type 2: You Can Reverse it Naturally for information on good blood sugar control.

 The inflammation caused by gluten saps our energy so we become less inclined to exercise.
 Have you noticed that after eating a meal high in bread or pasta that you feel tired and slowed down?
 This is a sign that gluten is not good for you.